Bunions

 The physical bump on the side of your foot is the main sign to look for when working out if you have a bunion.
 Additional signs and symptoms may include:

-• Redness and inflammation at the affected area
+• Redness and inflammation in the affected area

-• Pain at the affected area that may come and go
+• Pain in the affected area may come and go

 • Your big toe turning inward toward your second toe